Squeakrats/objs/README.md

 # objs.js

 ## Description
 Simple obj file loader written in Javascript.
 Useful for loading files via ajax or parsing pre-loaded text.
-Should be compatible with every model [here]( http://people.sc.fsu.edu/~jburkardt/data/obj/obj.html).
+Should be compatible with every model [here]( http://people.sc.fsu.edu/~jburkardt/data/obj/obj.html) (except the pyramid).
 Please note that this library only supports a subset of the obj format.

 ## Previewing
 To see if the library supports your model head over [here] and upload it.
 It will let you see a preview and probably save you some debugging time.